normandmickey/MrsStax/README.md

 ## Features
 - GPT3 based Slack Bot using your own documents (PDF or docx) for added context and increased accuracy.
-- Utilizes a remote vector database from Weaviate (https://weaviate.io) (better speed and scaling).
+- Utilizes a remote vector database from Weaviate (https://weaviate.io) for faster speed and scaling.

 ## Usage
 To use the MrsStax Slack Bot, the following environment variables need to be set in your .env file: